veekaybee/veekaybee.github.io/_posts/2021-08-05-local-minima-of-suckiness.md

 [Learning how to ask the right questions at the right time](http://veekaybee.github.io/2019/09/11/answer-questions-online/) is one of the fundamental skills of being a developer.
 Formulating the right question takes a lot of time, a lot of trial and effort, and a lot of tinkering with different solutions until the question even makes sense.

-Especially as a junior, it can be very daunting to ask good questions, Something I realized recently is that one of the reasons senior people are good at asking questions is that they already know the shape of their expertise.
+Especially as a junior, it can be very daunting to ask good questions.
+Something I realized recently is that one of the reasons senior people are good at asking questions is that they already know the shape of their expertise.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">&quot;I&#39;m a senior developer and I just looked up how to create a NumPy array, etc.&quot; But there&#39;s a problem here that I just realized from this comment: As senior people we can do this because we know what we need to look up. <a href="https://t.co/KZT6nrWyaC">https://t.co/KZT6nrWyaC</a> <a href="https://t.co/iZsQZIHzCl">pic.twitter.com/iZsQZIHzCl</a></p>&mdash; Vicki Boykis (@vboykis) <a href="https://twitter.com/vboykis/status/1420704079035109384?ref_src=twsrc%5Etfw">July 29, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>